Graduate studies; requires an undergraduate university degree.

 Winter semester & Summer semester

-- for BSc graduates with a three-year bachelor’s degree in Computer Science, Information Engineering or another relevant subject; completed BSc credits: 180 ECTS
+This master's programme addresses: BSc graduates with a three-year bachelor’s degree in Computer Science or another relevant subject; completed BSc credits: 180 ECTS.
+More information about the study structure can be found here.

 Internship and study abroad